 Share an interesting fact about yourself.
 (400 characters, optional)

+While optional, candidates should complete this response—ignoring such a short answer risks sending the adcom a signal that you are not committed to the program.
 Though there are myriad potential topics to discuss here, applicants should consider the balance of subjects they have covered across their other essays and choose a topic that provides new insight into their overall candidacy.
 For example, if the majority of content in the previous essays is focused on your professional life and accomplishments, this would be an opportunity to showcase and highlight your extracurricular passions or interests.

 The video essay is a required component of the online application.
 Our goal in asking you for a short video essay is to glimpse an authentic and unscripted view of your personality, creativity, and communication style.
 Don’t stress over this portion of the application!
 The video essay questions are easy to answer.
 Just be yourself!